 Conducting online elections shows that a cooperative is forward-looking and employs innovative technologies to facilitate and increase participation.

-The bank was able to provide its members with a secret ballot and a legally valid election result because POLYAS' online voting system is the first election system to be certified under Common Criteria Standards by the German Federal Office for Information Security (BSI).
+The bank was able to provide its members with a secret ballot and a legally valid election result because POLYAS' online voting system is the first election system which adheres to the electoral principles online.

 PSD Bank Westfalen-Lippe eG was, therefore able to provide its members with a modern and comfortable voting process.Request a quote >